b-chandana/netflix-gpt/README.md

 ===> redux dev tools
 ===>Auth
-===> useEffect is used only when u want to use that only once in the component
+===> useEffect is used only when u want to use that only once in the component ==> the name of the hook is always start with "use"